shaunlebron/how-we-made-a-game/env.md

 ### Collision

 The volcano environment has some obstacles that the player should not be able to shoot through.
-To this end, this environment has simple collision polygons for blocking your bullets:
+Thus, this environment has simple collision polygons for blocking your bullets:

 ![env-collision](img/env-collision.gif)

-When a bullet crosses a layer's plane, it is blocked if its point of intersection is contained in any of the collision polygons for that layer.
+Mathematically, when a bullet crosses a layer's plane, it is blocked if its point of intersection is contained in any of the collision polygons for that layer.

 ### Parallax

-When tilting the phone, the layers close to the screen move slightly to create a parallax effect illustrated below:
+When tilting the phone, the layers close to the screen move slightly to create a parallax effect, illustrated below.

 ![env-parallax](img/env-parallax.gif)